 1. They save you time and money

-For any marketer, time is one of the most valuable assets.
+For any brand, time is one of the most valuable assets.
 And creating fresh, superior-quality content can take hours, sometimes days.

 2. They extend your audience reach